johnasharifi/WeirdScienceMajor/README.md

 # WeirdScienceMajor
 Are you a higher ed student?
-At family get-togethers, do you get bombarded with variations of the question "So what are you studying in college?"
+At family get-togethers, do you repeatedly get asked variations of the question "So what are you studying in college?"

+See if anyone is paying attention to your answer.
 This app generates a random science-y string, which you can claim as your current field of study.

 # Examples

-extended material hypography

-archaeo progressive ecclanetics

-ordinal didactic astrography

-ordinal didactic ecclanetics

-poly critical immunology

-archaeo analytical helianetics

-hyper analytical helietics

-extended critical heliontology

-archaeo progressive helietics

-extended progressive cosmography

-modern progressive cosmanetics

-ordinal didactic bietics

-extended progressive helietics

-poly progressive hydranetics

-hyper critical bacterontology

-hyper material hypontology

-extended material immunanetics

-hyper material geology

-super progressive geetics

-super critical biontology

-poly progressive ecclology

-ordinal progressive hydretics

-poly analytical ecclontology

-hyper material neurontology

-hyper didactic hypanetics

-extended material eccletics

-ordinal material neuranetics

-super didactic immunetics

-super didactic biography

-ordinal analytical immunanetics

-poly material cosmography

-poly analytical heliology

-extended analytical astranetics

-super material cosmology

-ordinal analytical hypography

-super analytical geontology

-extended progressive geetics

-modern progressive bacteranetics

-poly material neuranetics

-ordinal progressive heliontology

-super material neuretics

-super critical astretics

-archaeo critical cosmanetics

-poly didactic biology

-super material ecclography

-ordinal progressive geontology

-hyper didactic bacteretics

-modern material heliography
+analytical study of heliomistry with applications in hydretics

+mechnohydranetics

+research into geonautics

+modern forensic biography
+astrontology with applications in assay of bietics with an emphasis on material neurography

+progressive geetics with an emphasis on didactic biontology

+material heliontology with an emphasis on helionautics with an emphasis on immunomedicine

+extended immunomistry with an emphasis on analytical biomedicine

+research into neuranetics with an emphasis on modern immunomistry

+hydromedicine

+critique of biology

+analysis of hydromedicine

+progressive study of anthromedicine

+assay of immunography with applications in neuronautics

+ecclomistry

+modern didactic astroscience with an emphasis on analytical neuroscience

+extended cosmontology with applications in bacteroscience

+anthronautics

+hydrology with an emphasis on modern psychology with an emphasis on ordinal forensic neuromistry

+didactic cosmonautics

+analytical cosmomedicine

+archaeobiontology with applications in ecclomedicine

+neuroscience with applications in immunomedicine

+analysis of psychanetics with applications in psychonautics

+progressive cosmomistry with an emphasis on immunography

+forensic partition of hydrology

+material bionautics

+ecclonautics with an emphasis on analytical anthromistry

+helioscience with an emphasis on hyperastroscience with applications in partition of astromedicine

+hyposcience

+heliomistry

+didactic cosmanetics

+anthrography with applications in archaeoforensic research into anthroscience

+geomedicine with applications in partition of hypography

+forensic geontology with an emphasis on hyperstudy of biontology

+critique of immunanetics

+forensic anthroscience

+extended cosmontology

+heliomedicine

+assay of bacterography

+biology with an emphasis on cosmetics with an emphasis on hydranetics

+microdidactic hypomedicine

+polybianetics with applications in partition of hydranetics

+critical geanetics with an emphasis on cosmoscience

+analysis of hydronautics with applications in progressive partition of neuronautics

+anthrology with applications in immunontology

+material hypanetics

+ecclomistry with applications in critical analysis of eccletics

+astrology

+material investigation of astroscience

+assay of hydretics

+hydrontology with an emphasis on polyimmunology with applications in microforensic research into hypology

+ecclanetics

+critique of bioscience

+critique of astretics

+progressive partition of hyposcience

+eccloscience with an emphasis on cosmoscience with applications in modern ecclomedicine

+material immunomistry with an emphasis on investigation of biomistry

+psychontology

+helianetics with applications in astronautics with applications in geonautics

+didactic psychography with applications in polyforensic hypomedicine

+extended helionautics

+anthrontology with applications in hydrography